Upton Tower, St James Church

 History, tourist information, and nearby accommodation

 The only part of the body of the church remaining are short sections of the nave and chancel walls, reaching two feet high.
-Inside the tower is a painted Decalogue board and a painted inscription recordding the addition of seating to the church in 1793.
+Inside the tower are a painted Decalogue board and a painted inscription recording the addition of seating to the church in 1793.

-A small 19th century buttress supports the south-east angle of the tower, but it was built without any additional support.
-The church bells are no longer used and have been dispersed to other churches, including one as far away as New South Wales in Australia.
+A small 19th-century buttress supports the south-east angle of the tower, but it was built without any additional support.
+The church bells, cast between the 15th and 17th centuries, are no longer used and have been dispersed to other churches, including one as far away as New South Wales in Australia.

 On the south front of the tower is a very worn tablet of Ham Hill stone, but the inscription is illegible.

-The church tower is now cared for by the Churches Conservation Trust but unfortunately there is no access to the interior.
-The tower stands at the end of a long lane off the B3190 west of Upton village.
+The church tower is now cared for by the Churches Conservation Trust but unfortunately, there is no access to the interior.
+You can, however, look through a grill to at least get a glimpse under the tower arch.
+The tower stands at the end of a long country lane off the B3190 west of Upton village.
+The lane is very rough in places so please drive carefully.

 About Upton Tower, St James Church